Deputies: Dad shoots man who stole car with boy, 6, inside

 News outlets report the father left his 2012 Honda running while saying goodbye to friends around 2:30 a.m.
 Saturday.
 That's when Thurman jumped in and took off.

-The father and his friends called 911 and took off after the vehicle.
-Sheriff's officials say they followed Thurman for five miles, where he crashed the car.
-As they went to grab the boy from the car, Thurman drove way.
+The father and his friends called 911 and drove after the vehicle.
+Sheriff's officials say the group followed Thurman for five miles, where he crashed the car.
+As they went to grab the boy from the car, Thurman drove away.
 The father pulled out a gun and started shooting.
 The boy wasn't injured.

 Thurman is on probation for carjacking an 86-year-old woman in 2016.